Tsitsikamma National Park

 The Tsitsikamma National Park is a protected area on the Garden Route, Western Cape and Eastern Cape, South Africa.
 It is a coastal reserve well known for its indigenous forests, dramatic coastline, and the Otter Trail.
 On 6 March 2009 it was amalgamated with the Wilderness National Park and various other areas of land to form the Garden Route National Park.

 The park covers an 80 km long stretch of coastline.
 Nature's Valley is at the western end of the park, and the main accommodation is at Storms River Mouth.
 Near the park is the Bloukrans Bridge, the world's highest bridge bungee jump at 216 m.

-The word "Tsitsikamma" originates from the Khoekhoe language tse-tsesa, meaning "clear", and gami, meaning "water", probably referring to the clear water of the Tsitsikamma River.
+The word "Tsitsikamma" originates from the Khoekhoe language tjisi, meaning "ten", and ǁamma, meaning "water", referring to the Tsitsikamma River.
 Other meanings are 'place of much water' and 'waters begin'.

 Camps

 Storms River

 Various amenities, including a restaurant, shop, chalets, campsite and caravan park, information centre, adventure bookings office, the Agulhas lookout platform, trees marked with their national tree list numbers, and underwater trails.
 The restaurant was destroyed by fire in November 2016.